juligarji/pink_shop/README.md

 # pink_shop
-The virtual Store for frangances, clothes and much more.
+The open source platform written in Node JS to create and manage stores.